jbuchbinder/statsd-c/README.md

 FEATURES
 --------

-* Wire compatible with original statsd.
+* Wire compatible with original statsd, or use the handy JSON format instead...
 * Small, fast, efficient, with no VM overhead.
 * Able to de/serialize state to/from disk.
 * Direct stat flush to ganglia's gmond.